swisnl/jQuery-contextMenu/README.md

 * Fixed a problem there was when using a function for icons (thanks @RareDevil)
 * Fixed a problem where submenus resized wrong (thanks @RareDevil)
 * Fixed a problem where the contextmenu would open another menu (thanks @RareDevil) - ([Issue #252](https://github.com/swisnl/jQuery-contextMenu/issues/252) and [Issue #293](https://github.com/swisnl/jQuery-contextMenu/issues/293))
+* Fixed regression of node name's not being appended to the label of input elements. (thanks @RareDevil)

 ### 2.0.0 (October 28th 2015) ###